caroldf07/caroldf07/README.md

    [![Linkedin Badge](https://img.shields.io/badge/-Carolina%20Fonseca-292929?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/carolina-fonseca-681b0a7a/)](https://www.linkedin.com/in/carolina-fonseca-681b0a7a/)

 ## Who am I? 📝
-I'm just a 27 years-old girl who is moving from commercial area to development
+I'm just a 27 years-old girl who moved from commercial area to development

 ## What do I do?
 Nowadays I work for ZUP Innovation as Java Developer.